Partial discharge testing and monitoring

-Compared to other dielectric diagnostic methods, PD measurement and analysis allows you to effectively and reliably assess the insulation condition of a number of high-voltage assets.
-It is performed during factory acceptance, on-site commissioning and routine maintenance testing to detect insulation defects and assess risks.
+Compared to other dielectric diagnostic methods, PD measurement and analysis allow you to effectively and reliably assess the insulation condition of a number of high-voltage assets.
+They are performed during factory acceptance, on-site commissioning and routine maintenance testing to detect insulation defects and assess risks.

 Timely corrective action

 Since PD activity is often present well in advance of insulation failure, PD measurement and analysis allow you to make informed decisions regarding the timely repair or replacement of equipment to ensure operation reliability.

 Find out more about partial discharge measurement and analysis by watching the videos and reading the articles on this page.
 You can also find a PD measurement and analysis solution, register to attend OMICRON Academy courses for hands-on PD training, and contact us with any PD-related questions you have.